kojix2/uing/README.md

 crystal run download.cr
 ```

-Crystal prefers **static linking** for libui rather than using it as a shared library.

 The libui project **does not distribute pre-compiled binaries**.
 Therefore, this project uses the following sources to obtain binaries: